OmegaBlockchain/omegacoin/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package super7coind/super7coin-qt for Debian-based Linux systems.
-If you compile super7coind/super7coin-qt yourself, there are some useful files here.
+This directory contains files used to package omegacoind/omegacoin-qt for Debian-based Linux systems.
+If you compile omegacoind/omegacoin-qt yourself, there are some useful files here.

-## super7coin: URI support ##
+## omegacoin: URI support ##

-super7coin-qt.desktop  (Gnome / Open Desktop)
+omegacoin-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install super7coin-qt.desktop
+	sudo desktop-file-install omegacoin-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your super7coin-qt binary to `/usr/bin` and the `../../share/pixmaps/super7coin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your omegacoin-qt binary to `/usr/bin` and the `../../share/pixmaps/omegacoin128.png` to `/usr/share/pixmaps`

-super7coin-qt.protocol (KDE)
+omegacoin-qt.protocol (KDE)